manasa-arun/python/content/en/Tips/control-keywords-in-python.md

 You can only run a block of code if a condition is True by using the `if` keyword to create conditional statements (also known as if statements).
 To run code if the condition is False, use the `else` keyword.

-# Example:1 for if keyord
+# Example:1 for 'if' keyword
 ```
 even_numbers = [0,2,4,6,8]